AnnnnnX03/classtrack/README.md

 | Deployment | Vercel |

 ---
+## 📝 Background

+Originally built to solve a real attendance-and-billing workflow at a Python/AI tutoring program I worked at, then generalized here as a standalone project (no real student data or organization branding included).

-## 🎯 The problem
+##  The problem

 Class programs that sell credits in bulk (e.g. "10 classes for $200") need to track, per student: how many credits are left, when they attended, and when to alert a parent before credits run out.
 Doing this in a shared spreadsheet doesn't scale — no access control, no audit trail, and no easy way for a teacher to check a student in from their phone mid-class.

-## ✨ What it does
+##  What it does

-- **📱 One-tap check-in** — teachers mark attendance from a phone; one credit is deducted and logged automatically
+- ** One-tap check-in** — teachers mark attendance from a phone; one credit is deducted and logged automatically
-- **💳 Credit management** — add credits when a parent pays, with the payment date recorded
+- ** Credit management** — add credits when a parent pays, with the payment date recorded
-- **📊 Dashboard** — live overview of total students, who's running low on credits, and recent check-in activity
+- ** Dashboard** — live overview of total students, who's running low on credits, and recent check-in activity
-- **🕓 History** — full attendance and payment log per student
+- ** History** — full attendance and payment log per student
-- **🔐 Role-based access** — Supabase Auth + Postgres Row Level Security enforce three roles:
+- ** Role-based access** — Supabase Auth + Postgres Row Level Security enforce three roles:
   - **Admin** — full access, manages students and credits
   - **Teacher** — can check students in and view all records
   - **Parent** — can only view their own linked child's attendance and payment history
-- **📲 Installable** as a home-screen web app for quick access on a teacher's phone
+- ** Installable** as a home-screen web app for quick access on a teacher's phone

 ---

-## 🏗️ Architecture notes
+##  Architecture notes

 - All data access goes through Supabase's client SDK — no student data is ever hardcoded in the app; everything is fetched live from Postgres
 - Authorization is enforced at the **database level** via RLS policies (`supabase-schema.sql`), not just hidden in the UI — a parent's Supabase session literally cannot query another student's records, regardless of what the frontend shows